 Should I bring it?

 If you want to bring your play place with you, it might be best to have a place for it to land… Literally.
-If you’re moving during the winter, the ground will likely be too cold and frozen to safely reassemble your play place or swing set (plus, you won’t want to be out there assembling it!) so make sure it has a place to safely sit until spring.
+If you’re moving during the winter, the ground will likely be too cold and frozen to safely reassemble your play place or swing set (plus, you won’t want to be out there assembling it!), so make sure it has a place to safely sit until spring.
 If you don’t have a shed or basement to put it in, you may want to enlist the help of a friend, family, or buy a storage unit for it.
+In addition, even if you are doing a DIY move, professional movers may be able to help with specialty items, and it can be worth the investment for expensive or sentimental items.

 Many people opt to DIY moving a playset because of its many parts, and there are lots of tutorials on the internet to show you how to best move a playset.
 Still, if you can’t find the time to disassemble something like that, you may be better off leaving it.